Annabelle Neilson: Death

 Neilson was found dead at her home in Chelsea, London, on the evening of 12 July 2018.
 She was 49.
-The London Metropolitan Police said in a statement: "Police were called by the London Ambulance Service at approximately 22:20 hours on Thursday, 12 July, to a residential address ... after a woman had been found deceased at the location.
-The death is not being treated as suspicious by police."
 Her death was announced to the public four days later, on 16 July.
-Susan Lord, a spokesperson for Westminster Coroner's Court revealed her cause of death to be a "cerebrovascular accident", or a stroke.
+The police stated it was not being treated as suspicious.
+A spokesperson for Westminster Coroner's Court stated that her cause of death was a "cerebrovascular accident" (stroke).
 Her family said her cause of death was a heart attack.